|NLP HYPNOTHERAPY MENU|

 |Public speaking confidence|

-No fuss - no stress - no tears - just rapid gentle change - using NLP the underlying issues are dealt with quickly - replace fear, anxiety and panic attacks with confidence, relaxation and playfulness.
+No fuss - no stress - no tears - just rapid gentle change - using Neuro Linguistic Programming (NLP) the underlying issues are dealt with quickly - replace fear, anxiety and panic attacks with confidence, relaxation and playfulness.
 Corporate programs available to help build in confidence in the board room.

 NLP and hypnotherapy is cost effective.
 In most cases you will only need 1-3 sessions to significantly lessen the anxiety and experience robust feelings of confidence and relaxation.
 In some cases it may take a little longer.